awsdocs/amazon-detective-admin-guide/doc_source/graph-admin-add-member-accounts.md

    If it has, then Detective checks whether the member account data would cause the data rate for the behavior graph to exceed the quota\.

+   This check can take between 24 to 48 hours\.

+   While Detective verifies the data rate, the member account status is **Accepted \(Not enabled\)**\.

-1. If the member account passes both of those checks, then the member account status is **Accepted \(Enabled\)**\.
+1. If the member account passes both of those checks, then the member account status is updated automatically to **Accepted \(Enabled\)**\.
 Detective begins to ingest data from the member account into the behavior graph\.

-   If it fails either of those checks, then the member account status is **Accepted \(Not enabled\)**\.
+   If it fails either of those checks, then the member account status remains **Accepted \(Not enabled\)**\.
 The member account does not contribute data to the behavior graph\.

+1. As soon as the member account is eligible to be enabled, Detective automatically changes the member account status to **Accepted \(Enabled\)**\.

+   For example, a member account enables GuardDuty, and Detective verifies that their data volume is not too large\.
+Or the administrator account removes other member accounts to make space for an account\.

+   If more than one account is **Accepted \(Not enabled\)**, then Detective enables the accounts in the order in which they were invited\.
+The process to check whether to enable any **Accepted \(Not enabled\)** accounts runs every hour\.

+   The administrator account can also enable accounts manually, instead of waiting for the automatic process\.
+For example, the administrator account might want to select the accounts to enable\.
+See [Enabling a member account that is Accepted \(Not enabled\)](graph-admin-unblock-account.md)\.

+   Note that Detective began to automatically enable accounts that are **Accepted \(Not enabled\)** on May 12, 2021\.
+Accounts that were **Accepted \(Not enabled\)** before then are not enabled automatically\.
+The administrator account must enable them manually\.

 ## Inviting individual accounts to a behavior graph \(Console\)<a name="graph-admin-select-accounts-individual"></a>